Ad-i-thya/Data_Analysis_Portfolio/README.md

 ### Employee Data using Tableau
 **Tableau Dashboard link:** ['Employees Data'](https://public.tableau.com/app/profile/adithya.suresh/viz/EmployeeDataVisualization_16723826079020/Dashboard1?publish=yes)

 **DESCRIPTION:** This project was done as part of a course that I had completed on Udemy.
-Bar, area & line charts have been used to visualize the data
+Bar, area & line charts have been used to visualize the data.

 ### Covid-19 Data using Tableau
 **Tableau Dashboard Link:** ['Covid-19 Data'](https://public.tableau.com/app/profile/adithya.suresh/viz/Covid_Data_Visualization_16731052394380/Dashboard1)

+**DESCRIPTION:** Results obtained from the **Covid death** SQL project were used to build a dashboard.

 ## Web Scraping
 This section contains few web scraping tasks that I had completed during my free time.
 I have added the jupyter code along with the final excel workbook into which the data was scraped.
 Screenshots of the codes have been attached for better understanding.